 Children suffering from an anxiety disorders usually demonstrate the following symptoms:

 Anxiety in children is not the same thing as being afraid.
 Fear is specific and definable.
 For example, a child experiencing fear may say, “I’m afraid of the dark.”
 Anxiety is vague, non-specific and intangible.
 A child experiencing anxiety may say, “I’m afraid” but not know exactly what they are afraid of.
-A child with anxiety has a mind full of “what if's.”
+A child with anxiety has a mind full of doubt and “what if's.”

 Anxiety in children becomes a problem when it causes emotional pain and begins to disrupt your child’s ability to function in daily life.
 This includes their ability to go to school, refusal to go to school, lack of friends, limited social growth and underachievement.